 So, you call yourself a writer and now you are wondering what it takes to be a writer.
 Well, you have already begun the first step.
 Believe it or not, anybody can be a writer.
-It is said that everyone has at least one book in them.
-Calling yourself a writer isn’t all that is required to actually be a writer though.
+They say everyone has at least one book in them.
+Calling yourself a writer isn’t all that is required be a writer though.

 Editing is another step of being a writer.
-Sure, you could use an editor to do this for you but do your really want to pay the fees for this when you could be doing it yourself?
+Sure, you could use an editor to do this for you, but do you really want to pay the fees for this when you could do it yourself?
 Besides, reaching a deadline in time may not allow you to send it off to an editor for them to look over.
-It would be so much faster if you were able to do this yourself.
+It would be so much faster if you could do this yourself.

 Of course you need to write to be a writer.
-This does not mean that you should slap a bunch of jibberish down on paper, but write and write well.
-Writing should come from the heart and you should be able to back up what you are writing if it is non-fiction.
+This does not mean that you should slap a bunch of gibberish down on paper, but write and write well.
+Writing should come from the heart and be able to back up what you are writing if it is non-fiction.

 Doing research on your work will help you to be a better writer.
 Research everything that you write and check your facts.
 If you are writing something fictional, try doing research to see if there is anything else that you could add to make it more enjoyable.
 There are many fiction books that have some truth in it and creating one would be great.

 For a writer, writing isn’t just a way of life, it is who you are.
-The great news about writing is that you can take a course in grammar, journalism, English literature, editing, writing, and research that will help you to be a better writer.
-These courses are not required to be a writer but they could help you out in your writing.
+The great news is that you can take a course in grammar, journalism, English literature, editing, writing, and research that will help you be a better writer.
+These courses are not required to be a writer, but they could help you out in your writing.